omar12oma/Banana-Collector-environment/Report.md

 ## 1. Introduction

 This report details the implementation of a Deep Q-Network (DQN) used for reinforcement learning.
-The focus is on the learning algorithm, hyperparameters, and neural network architectures employed.

 ## 2. Learning Algorithm